sammancoaching/website/_learning_hours/code_reading/code_smells.md

 ## Session Outline

-* 5 min connect: How do you know when to refactor?
+* 5 min connect: How do you know when you have bad code?
 * 10 min concept: Martin Fowler's code smell names
 * 30 mins do: find code smells
 * 5 min reflect: What code smells does your production code often suffer from?

-### How do you know when to refactor?
+### How do you know when you have bad code?
-What kind of characteristics of the code prompt you to for example:

-- Extract Function
-- Rename variable
-- Inline variable
+Have you ever encountered bad code?
+If so, what characteristics does it have?

+Discuss in pairs and note down "bad code" characteristics.
+If you have never encountered bad code, note down why you think that is.

 Note down your ideas and share them with the group when the facilitator asks.